OpenZeppelin/nile/README.md

 3. Done!

 How to decide if I want to use a plugin or not?
 Just install / uninstall the plugin dependency from your project :smile:

+Finally, after the desired plugin is installed, it will also be automatically available through the `nre`.
+The plugin developer should be aware of this and design the interface accordingly.

 ## Hacking on Nile